 You can use Code Blocks to add custom code to a page, blog post, sidebar, or footer.
 Code Blocks are good options if you want to embed third-party widgets or customize pages beyond what's possible with other blocks.
-You can also use the Code Block to display code snippets or render HTML and Markdown.
+You can also use Code Blocks to display code snippets or render HTML and Markdown.

 To learn more about choosing the best block for custom content, visit Embed Blocks vs. Code Blocks.

 Add a Code Block